appu1232/Discord-Selfbot/README.md

 ## Running the selfbot

 Note: You must have [Python 3.5.2 or above](https://www.python.org/downloads/) and [Git](https://git-scm.com/downloads) installed.
-Make sure [this is selected](https://i.imgur.com/ZXEpGtH.png) when installing Git. **When installing Python, check ["Add Python to PATH"](https://i.imgur.com/KXgMcOK.png) in the install window.** Some Mac users have reported problems with Python 3.6 so if you are a Mac user, try to go for Python 3.5.
+Make sure [this is selected](https://i.imgur.com/ZXEpGtH.png) when installing Git on Windows. **When installing Python, check ["Add Python to PATH"](https://i.imgur.com/KXgMcOK.png) in the install window.** Some Mac users have reported problems with Python 3.6 so if you are a Mac user, try to go for Python 3.5.

 **Windows:**